-How has joining a visual arts group has helped you as an artist?
+How has joining an arts group helped you as an artist?

-What was the most challenging drawing/painting you have ever attempted, and why it was so?
+What was the most challenging artwork you have ever attempted and why?

 I feel that every painting I do is a challenge.
 Like other artists, I put a little bit of myself on every canvas and that can be a bit scary as I open myself to the judgement and critique of others.
 While scary, it’s somehow freeing as well, and ultimately leads to improvement.
 I kept the first painting I ever did.
 Now and then I look at it to remind myself of how much I have evolved as an artist.

 So, I would say that my most challenging artwork was my very first piece where I dared to express myself through art.
 It changed my life.

 Image 1.
 Zirka Hayes, Red Fields In The Fog, acrylic, 24″ x 36″, SOLD

 Image 2.
 Zirka Hayes, Red Poppy, limited edition print, available any size, starting at $30